GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         The idea here is not to make you worse, is to be realistic.
 We can't let failures define and dictate our lives.
 To the contrary, we must accept that we've failed and we suck at whatever we're doing and trying different things.
-        Just Google it, someone on the internet must beign through what you're beign through right now and may give you a different perspective.
+        Just Google it, someone on the internet must being through what you're being through right now and may give you a different perspective.
     </p>
     <h4>Mapping your limiting beliefs (Journaling)</h4>